Swarup Singh Karki: Early life

 He was born in 1808 B.S.
 He belonged to Chaudandi state of Sen Kings in the Eastern Nepal.
-He was Chhetri Mudulla(Karki (surname)) by ethnicity and was employed under King Karna Sen of Chaudandi.
+He was Chhetri Mudula(Karki (surname)) by ethnicity and was employed under King Karna Sen of Chaudandi.
 He later took asylum under Prithvi Narayan Shah after the conquest of Kathmandu and Patan by Gorkha due to disagreement with the Kirati chief.
 He was appointed as Sardar by the King Prithvi Narayan Shah on the recommendation of Crown Prince Pratap Singh Shah and was sent to the Battle of Bhaktapur in 1769 A.D.
 He was known as a good singer who often persuaded then Crown Prince Pratap Singh Shah and sidelined with non-Gorkhali courtiers such as Pandit Vrajnath Poudyal of Syangja Rising and Crown Prince's Newar concubine Maiju Rani in the Tantric practices of the Crown Prince.
 Tribhuwan University History Association and Instruction Committee also asserts Kaji Parashuram Thapa in the group headed by Brajnath and Swarup.
 The non-Gorkhali group remained in Kathmandu for running administration and old hereditary courtiers from Tharghars remained at Nuwakot for military conquests with King Prithvi Narayan Shah.
 The traditional Tharghar (Gorkhali nobility) courtiers favored Prince Bahadur Shah over Pratap Singh Shah.